appsmithorg/appsmith-docs/website/docs/data/datasource-reference/graphql.md

 **Query Parameters:** provide any parameters that should be passed as key-value pairs in the URL of your requests.

 **Send Appsmith signature header:** choose whether to include a special token in your request headers to help prove authenticity and integrity.
-For more information, read [signature headers](/core-concepts/connecting-to-data-sources/authentication/signature-header-in-api-actions).
+For more information, read the [Authenticated API reference](/data/datasource-reference/authenticated-api).

 **Authentication Type:** choose the style of authentication to use for your queries.
-To read more about some of the options, visit [authentication types](/core-concepts/connecting-to-data-sources/authentication/authentication-type).
+For more information, read the [Authenticated API reference](/data/datasource-reference/authenticated-api).

 **Use self-signed certificate:** choose whether to upload your own self-signed certificate for encryption.
-For more information, read [self-signed certificates](/core-concepts/connecting-to-data-sources/authentication/self-signed-certificates).
+For more information, read the [Authenticated API reference](/data/datasource-reference/authenticated-api).

 ## Create queries